CristinaRuth/cristina-ruth/src/pages/about.md

 template: page
 ---

-**Cristina Ruth** is a Senior Consultant at CUNA Mutual Group in Madison, WI.
+**Cristina Ruth** is a Senior Business Systems Consultant and Tech Lead at CUNA Mutual Group in Madison, WI.
 She started her software development career there as an intern back in 2013.

 Today, Cristina enjoys mentoring and learning/improving soft skills like communication and leadersihp skills.